Robert Mugabe: Illness, death and funeral: 2019

 Mugabe was unable to walk, according to Emmerson Mnangagwa in November 2018, and had been receiving treatment in Singapore for the previous two months.
 He was hospitalised there in April 2019, making the last of several trips to the country for medical treatment, as he had done late in his presidency and following his resignation.
 He died at Gleneagles Hospital on 6 September 2019 at about 10:40 am (Singapore Standard Time), aged 95, according to a senior Zimbabwean diplomat.
 Although the cause of death was not officially disclosed, Mnangagwa, his successor, told ZANU–PF supporters in New York City that Mugabe had advanced cancer and his chemotherapy treatment had ceased to be effective.

-On 11 September 2019, his body was flown back to Harare airport in Zimbabwe, where 1,000 had gathered to wait for the body and listen to a speech from Mnangagwa.
+On 11 September, his body was flown back to Harare airport in Zimbabwe, where 1,000 had gathered to wait for the body and listen to a speech from Mnangagwa.
 Mugabe's body was then driven to the family residence in Borrowdale for a private wake attended by his friends and family, but not Mnangagwa.
 The Associated Press reported that no supporters had gathered along the procession route, but 500 mourners gathered in his birthplace of Zvimba.
-On 13 September 2019, it was announced that the Mugabe family had accepted the Mnangagwa government's request to have Mugabe buried at Heroes' Acre Cemetery and to have his burial be delayed for 30 days.
+On 13 September, it was announced that the Mugabe family had accepted the Mnangagwa government's request to have Mugabe buried at Heroes' Acre Cemetery and to have his burial be delayed for 30 days.
 The Mugabe family had initially rejected the government's burial plan and intended for him to be buried in Zvimba on either 16 or 17 September, a day later than the government's proposal.

-On 14 September 2019, Mugabe's state funeral, which was open to the public, was held at the National Sports Stadium, with an aerial photo showing the 60,000 capacity stadium to be about a quarter full.
+Mugabe's state funeral, which was open to the public, was held at the National Sports Stadium on 14 September, with an aerial photo showing the 60,000 capacity stadium to be about a quarter full.
 The funeral was attended by leaders and former leaders of various African countries, among them were Mnangagwa, Kenneth Kaunda of Zambia, Olusegun Obasanjo of Nigeria, Sam Nujoma, Hifikepunye Pohamba and Hage Geingob of Namibia, Joseph Kabila of DR Congo, Uhuru Kenyatta of Kenya and Cyril Ramaphosa of South Africa.

-On 26 September 2019, Nick Mangwana stated that Mugabe would be buried in his home town of Kutama "to respect the wishes of families of deceased heroes".
-The burial took place in the courtyard of his home in Kutama on 28 September 2019.
+On 26 September, Nick Mangwana stated that Mugabe would be buried in his home town of Kutama "to respect the wishes of families of deceased heroes".
+The burial took place in the courtyard of his home in Kutama on 28 September.